I Come to the Conclusion that Wine Making is Taking Over My Life

 Tasting, Testing and Wine Storage

 It wasn't long into my wine making hobby that I found out - balance is everything in wine.
 Without it, the wine could taste dull and flat, or way too sharp and acidic.
+And there's also astringency and tannin levels to consider.

 Wine tasting and testing is all part of the process.
 I started doing that a lot as I made wine.
 It really helped me to develop my palate too, which made me a better winemaker.